 Like all U.S. facilities caring for marine mammals, SeaWorld is licensed to do so by the U.S. federal government and regularly inspected.
 It adheres to the strict standards of all federal and state laws, including the Animal Welfare Act and the Marine Mammal Protection Act, as well as Alliance Standards and Guidelines, which surpass government standards for the care of the animals.

 (Information provided by the Alliance of Marine Mammal Parks and Aquariums.)

 SeaWorld has been forced to defend itself against the dramatic, often false and misleading information presented in this film.
 The company refutes the inaccuracies and other misinformation on this website The Truth About Blackfish.
-Please Visit the site to visit the site and read more about this topic, including a pointed analysis of the film with documentation provided that supports SeaWorld's stand.
+Visit the site to read more about this topic, including a pointed analysis of the film with documentation provided that supports SeaWorld's stand.

 In addition to the information directly from SeaWorld, there are other, third-party, sources who have analyzed the film's approach and content.
 You may also be interested in reading what Cinemaspin wrote.
 An independent videographer presents his detailed analysis.
 SeaWorld also shares links to opinions from a variety of other sources.

 There are activists in this world who have long opposed the keeping of marine mammals in human care.
 Recently, some of them have begun to argue that because dolphins and other toothed whales (e.g., orcas & belugas) are intelligent, they should be treated as "non-human persons" and not kept in captivity.